 Campaign finance watchdogs now estimate that a single wealthy donor could spread up to $3.6 million among candidates, party committees and some political action groups affiliated with a single party during a single election cycle.
 A single donor could theoretically spend twice that amount by supporting candidates and committees from both parties, according to the Sunlight Foundation.”

-Yes, we know money and politics have gone hand-in-hand clandestinely since Lincoln, but this ruling makes it all kind of official, doesn’t it?
+Yes, we know money and politics have gone hand-in-hand clandestinely since George Washington, but this ruling makes it all kind of official, doesn’t it?

 Particularly despicable, is the fact that we now understand running for political office does not guarantee having any particular moral fiber whatsoever.
 Wealthy enterprises with “special interests” will be able to shop-til-they-drop out in the open to find tailor-made candidates to suit all their lobbying needs.
 This is huge news!
 We buried DEMOCRACY for good yesterday.

 However, it shall not rest in peace. . .